base-org/web/apps/base-docs/tutorials/docs/2_data-indexers-subquery.md

 ### Adding a Mapping Function

-Mapping functions define how blockchain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.
+Mapping functions define how blockchain data is transformed into the optimised GraphQL entities that you previously defined in the `schema.graphql` file.

 Navigate to the default mapping function in the `src/mappings` directory.
 You will be able to see two exported functions `handleNftClaim` and `handleDailyAggregation`: